savetheinternet/Tinyboard/README.md

 **Please do not contact Fredrick Brennan in regards to vichan issues.**

-**A community support board is coming soon.
-In the meantime you can join our IRC support channel.
-Connection details are below!**

 As of 29 August 2022 it supports PHP8.1.

 About